-- · No longer holds an active license
+- No longer holds an active license

-- Relocates out of the service area
+- · Relocates out of the service area

-- Goes on leave of absence
+- · Goes on leave of absence

 - Is unable to provide continuity of care because of other reasons

-- Does not meet standards of quality of care
+- · Does not meet standards of quality of care

-When continuity of care terminates, you may continue to receive services from this same provider, however, we will pay benefits at the out-of-network benefit level.
-See How Providers Affect Your Costs for more information.
-If we deny your request for continuity of care, you may request an appeal of the denial.
+When continuity of care ends, non-emergent care from the provider is no longer covered.
+If we deny your request for continuity of care, you may appeal the denial.
 See Complaints and Appeals.